eflaten0817/scrollingtextapp/README.md

 # scrollingtextapp
-my first scrolling text, learning with the Android Developer Fundamentals course
+My first scrolling text app, learning with the Android Developer Fundamentals course.
-\nThe text is an article I wrote for schmopera.com
+  The text is an article I wrote for schmopera.com